dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ## Pre-approving SDC by GUID

-Starting in version 2.6, the CSI Driver for PowerFlex now supports pre-approving SDC by GUID.
+Starting in version 2.6, the CSI Driver for PowerFlex will support pre-approving SDC by GUID.
-CSI PowerFlex driver should be able to detect/read the SDC mode from the PowerFlex array and determine whether requests for SDC approval be made to the array prior to publishing a volume.
+CSI PowerFlex driver will detect the SDC mode set on the PowerFlex array and will request SDC approval from the array prior to publishing a volume.
 This is specific to each SDC.

-If you want to get the SDC pre-approved by GUID, please make the following edits to your [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file:
+To request SDC approval for GUID, make the following edits to [values.yaml](https://github.com/dell/csi-powerflex/blob/main/helm/csi-vxflexos/values.yaml) file:
 ```yaml
 # "node" allows to configure node specific parameters
 node: